adielBm/math-archive/Logic/Glossary.md

 ___

 - **formation rules** are rules for describing which strings of symbols formed from the alphabet of a formal language are syntactically valid within the language.

+- A **proof calculus** (or **proof system**) includes the components
+	- Formal language: The set L of formulas admitted by the system, for example, propositional logic or first-order logic.
+	- Rules of inference: List of rules that can be employed to prove theorems from axioms and theorems.
+	- Axioms: Formulas in L assumed to be valid.
+All theorems are derived from axioms.

+- Let L be a formal language.
+A **proof system** P for L comprises: Axioms and/or axiom schemata; Rules of inference for deriving theorems.
+	- Also known as: axiom system, mathematical theory

+- Formal Proof